Arcadia-Science/sourmashconsumr/devdoc.md

 ### Opening the sourmashconsumr R project

-You'll then need to open the R project for the sourmashconsumer project.
+You'll then need to open the R project for the `sourmashconsumr` project.
 You can do this by double clicking the `sourmashconsumr.Rproj` file in your file finder or by using `File` -> `Open Project...` and then finding and opening the `sourmashconsumr.Rproj` file.

 ### Installing development dependencies